Back to Top

-Studies in the American Novel
+The American Novel

-This course, designed for teachers of middle school, secondary school, and college level, provides the structure and incentive to read and think about some of the great novels from American ficition.
-These works have shaped not only the development of American literature, but also the very nature of our thought and culture.
-Teachers will be asked to read two novels selected from a list of 19th and 20th century classics.
-Criticial research on the novels will enhance the preparation of lesson plans for teaching one of these novels.
-This course is designed to meet the objectives identified in the Common Core State Standards in Language Arts as well as the five core propositions of the National Board for Professional Teaching Standards.
-Students will be asked to make connections between their work and these standards or the standards of their own states.
+This course, designed for teachers of middle school, secondary school, and college level, provides the structure and incentive to read and think about some of the great novels from American fiction.
+These works have shaped the development of American literature, thought and culture.
+Teachers will be asked to read two novels selected from a list of 19th and 20th century classics and to respond to their readings in a variety of creative ways.
+Teachers will be encouraged to think about both the value and the challenge of teaching classic literature.
+This course gives teachers the opportunity to gain a deeper appreciation for the American novel and to discover strategies that enrich their own students' reading experiences.

-NOTE: Required books must be purchased separately
+NOTE: Required books must be acquired separately

 This course is applicable towards the Literature Appreciation Certificate.